jordantannen/jordantannen/README.md

 I am a software developer and a MSCS student at Georgia Tech specializing in computing systems.
 Previously, I worked in politics, political campaigns, and media strategy.

 Here is what I am up to:
-- Building mini-games in Pico-8 and Unity
+- Making games with Unity
-- Studying Computer Law and Discrete Proofs at GaTech
+- Studying Machine Learning at Georgia Tech

 <!--